Skip to content

 ubuntu linux metered connection apply

-Once you turn it on, data on that network should be reduced and limited.
-Some apps might work differently on a metered connection to help reduce your data usage.
+Once it’s on, data on that network should be reduced and limited.
+Some apps might work differently on a metered connection (a connection that limits data usage) to help reduce your data usage.

 That should do it!
 You can now close the Settings app.